Women Stem Up

 • Create strategies for everyone’s participation in seminars, discussions, group work and other conceivable teaching situations

-• Create a strategy to facilitate students to take up space in the classroom without feeling judged or watched
+• Create a strategy to facilitate students’ ability to take up space in the classroom without feeling judged or watched

 • Reflect on how you deal with and receive different students’ questions and comments (e.g. which questions are followed up or later used as examples)